Taxes and shipping calculated at checkout

 Redden was voted a member of the Northwest Rendezvous of Artists in 2010 and has received many awards of merit at the NWR annual show.
 In 2012 he was inducted into the Cowboy Artists of America (CAA).
 At the CAA’s Annual Sale & Exhibition, Redden’s work has received numerous awards, winning the Gold Medal for Oil Painting in 2013, 2014, 2016, 2017, and 2018.
 He won the Silver Medal for Watercolor in 2013.
 He received the Stetson Award, voted on by the member artists for best group of works in 2016 and 2018.
 In 2017 he was awarded the Anne Marion Best of Show.
 He and his work have been the subject of articles in such magazines as Art of the West, Southwest Art, and Western Art Collector.

-Grand Redden is represented by Grapevine Gallery, Oklahoma City; Maxwell Alexander Gallery, Los Angeles, California; Mockingbird Gallery, Bend, Oregon; Plainsman Gallery, Dunedin, Florida; Simpson Gallagher Gallery, Cody, Wyoming; Wilcox Gallery, Jackson, Wyoming; Wild Horse Gallery, Steamboat Springs, Colorado; and Wood River Fine Arts Gallery, Sun Valley, Idaho.
+Grant Redden is represented by Grapevine Gallery, Oklahoma City; Legacy Gallery, Scottsdale, Arizona; Maxwell Alexander Gallery, Los Angeles, California; Mockingbird Gallery, Bend, Oregon; Plainsman Gallery, Dunedin, Florida; Simpson Gallagher Gallery, Cody, Wyoming; Wilcox Gallery, Jackson, Wyoming; and Wood River Fine Arts, Ketchum, Idaho.